mobify/workshop--adaptivejs-site-1x/README.md

     **Note:** `"{@getUrl path="images/logo.png" /}"` prepends the bundle URL to the image path during the build process.
 When you preview locally, the logo locations appear as `http://localhost:8080/images/logo.png`.

+10. Refresh the Potions page preview to see the logo.
-10. Stop preview with the command `[control] c` on the command line.
+11. Stop preview with the command `[control] c` in Terminal.

 ## Continue to Step 5